Visakha Steel Employees' Congress

 Visakha Steel Employees' Congress, the recognized trade union at the Visakhapatnam Steel Plant, in Visakhapatnam, India.
 VSEC is affiliated to the Indian National Trade Union Congress.
-The general secretary of VSEC is M. Rajashekar and the President is Gandham Venkata Rao.
+The general secretary of VSEC is Mantri Rajshekar and the President is Gandham Venkata Rao.

+In April 2016, they submitted a 59 point charter of demands to the management to convene a meeting to solve the pending demands.
+In September 2022, the Union demanded implementation of the Wage Settlement which was due from 2017.